1nsain/fpsTestGame/README.txt

-This project was made as a school project and is not espascilly good but i am improving on it it is a basic fps game.
+This project was made as a school project and is not especially good but i am improving on it it is a basic fps game.

 uses alot of charachtercontroller and mouse movment currently had a bug with unity that is why